Endgegner/RimWorld-Mod-Animal-Cybernetics/README.md

 <i>You want a hydraulic jaw on your Warg?
 Well, me too.</i> This mod makes that possible.

-Based on Lulu's Animal Cybernetics, which dissappeared from the Workshop for some reason.
-I really loved it and wanted to bring it back to the family with this enhanced version.
-Hope you enjoy.

 <i>Credits</i>

 Core & Idea * by Lulu<br>